 The likelihood equation for a logistic regression model does not always have a finite solution.
 Sometimes there is a nonunique maximum on the boundary of the parameter space, at infinity.
 The existence, finiteness, and uniqueness of pseudo-estimates for the logistic regression model depend on the patterns of data points in the observation space (Albert and Anderson, 1984; Santner and Duffy, 1986).

-Consider a binary response model.
-Let be the response of the ith subject, and let be the row vector of explanatory variables (including the constant 1 associated with the intercept).
-There are three mutually exclusive and exhaustive types of data configurations: complete separation, quasi-complete separation, and overlap.
+be the row vector of explanatory variables (including the constant 1 associated with the intercept).
+There are three mutually

 There is a complete separation of data points if there exists a vector that correctly allocates all observations to their response groups; that is,